before80/go_docs/content/docs/References/ContributionGuide.md

 ### Voting conventions

-As they near a decision, reviewers will apply a Code-Review “vote” to your change.
+As they near a decision, reviewers will apply a Code-Review "vote" to your change.
 There are two possible votes:

 - **+2** The change is approved for being merged.
-Only Go maintainers (also referred to as “approvers”) can cast a +2 vote.
+Only Go maintainers (also referred to as "approvers") can cast a +2 vote.
 - **+1** The change looks good, but either the reviewer is requesting minor changes before approving it, or they are not a maintainer and cannot approve it, but would like to encourage an approval.

 To be submitted, a change must have a Code-Review +2 from a maintainer.